filodb/FiloDB/README.md

 FiloDB is a new open-source distributed, versioned, and columnar analytical database designed for modern streaming workloads.

-* **High performance** - faster than Parquet scan speeds, plus filtering along two or more dimensions
+* **High performance** - competitive with Parquet scan speeds, plus filtering along two or more dimensions
   - Very flexible filtering: filter on only part of a partition key, much more flexible than allowed in Cassandra
-* **Compact storage** - within 35% of Parquet
+* **Compact storage** - within 35% of Parquet for CassandraColumnStore
 * **Idempotent writes** - primary-key based appends and updates; easy exactly-once ingestion from streaming sources
 * **Distributed** - pluggable storage engine includes Apache Cassandra and in-memory
-* **Low-latency** - minimal SQL query latency of 25ms on one node; sub-second easily achievable with filtering and easy to use concurrency control
+* **Low-latency** - minimal SQL query latency of 15ms on one node; sub-second easily achievable with filtering and easy to use concurrency control
 * **SQL queries** - plug in Tableau or any tool using JDBC/ODBC drivers
 * Ingest from Spark/Spark Streaming from any supported Spark data source